mzazon/awesome-cloud-projects/aws/artifact-management-codeartifact/artifact-management-codeartifact.md

 1. **Create CodeArtifact Domain**:

    A CodeArtifact domain serves as the top-level container for your artifact repositories and provides a namespace for organizing packages across your organization.
 Domains enable centralized management of authentication, authorization, and encryption policies while supporting cross-repository package sharing.
-Understanding domain concepts is fundamental to implementing enterprise-grade artifact management strategies.
+Understanding domain concepts is fundamental to implementing enterprise-grade artifact management strategies following [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) principles.

    ```bash
    # Create the domain for artifact management